 Immigration and free movement were key issues that laid to the Brexit vote.
-Unfortunately for the UK, these are the most difficult subjects to tackle, both with the others European member states but also within the British government itself.
+Unfortunately for the UK, these are the most difficult topics to deal with, both with the other European member states and within the British government itself.

 No “cabinet-wide agreement”

-Liam Fox, the Secretary of State for International Trade, recognise in an interview that there were no cabinet-wide agreement on these key issues.
-This division is not only among the government, but the whole Tory party is split into “hard” and “soft” brexiters.
+Liam Fox, the Secretary of State for International Trade, recognizes in an interview that there is no cabinet-wide agreement on these issues.
+This divide is not only among the government itself, but also within the Tory party, which is split into “hard” and “soft” brexiters.

 There will be a process between the date we leave the European Union and the date on which the new treaty-based arrangements between the UK and the European Union which we hope and expect to negotiate come into force Philip Hammond, Chancellor of the Exchequer

-This idea could have been a way of making the EU happy, and the brexiters happy (with the smoke screen of registration).
-But what about the 3 million EU migrants on the British soil ?
-Practically, to make these 3 millions registered is a job the actual institutions can’t handle easily, ask the government IT department what they think of this.
+This idea could have been a way of satisfying both the EU and the brexiters (with the smoke screen of registration).
+But what about the 3 million EU migrants on British soil ?
+Practically, getting these 3 million people registered is a job the current institutions couldn’t handle easily.
+Just ask the government IT department their view on the matter.

 Norway, the byword for “soft” Brexit

-In the end, we’ve tackled so far only one of the four European requirements which bother the Brits : following the EU rules (including the new ones), accepting the ECJ (European Court of Justice – a point on which Briton’s are likely to answer european requirements) and paying into the budget.
-That’s exactly what Norway have to do, to access the European single market – Norway, the country which become the byword for “soft” Brexit.
-However, how stupid would it be, to leave the EU for its disadvantages but accept it as a concession for the single market.
-In fact, theses EU requirements triggered the Brexit, and the Tory backbenches know that.
+The legal status of European citizens living in the UK is only one point.
+Britan and Europe are split over some other major issues such as contributing to the EU budget or accepting European rules and the jurisdiction of the ECJ (European Court of Justice).
+That’s exactly what Norway has to do, to get access to the European single market – Norway, the country which has become the byword for “soft” Brexit.
+However, how stupid would it be, to leave the EU because of its disadvantages and accept them as a concession for the single market !
+In fact, these EU requirements triggered the Brexit, and the Tory backbenchers are perfectly aware of that.

-Was June 26th 2016 the Independence Day as the Sun told us ?
-Surely not, it was more like the biggest jump into the unknown in the British history since the World War II.
+Was June 23rd 2016 Briton’s Independence Day as the Sun suggested while people were going to the polls ?
+One thing is certain, this day has been the biggest leap into the unknown in British history since World War II.